achrefbs/holberton-system_engineering-devops/0x0B-ssh/README.md

 # 2 - Share your SSH client configuration in your answer file.
 Requirements:
 Your SSH client configuration must be configured to use the private key ~/.ssh/holberton
 Your SSH client configuration must be configured to refuse to authenticate using a password
+# 4 - Requirements:
+Your SSH client configuration must be configured to use the private key ~/.ssh/holberton
+Your SSH client configuration must be configured to refuse to authenticate using a password